Favorite Quote

 Alex Caldwell

-Before coming to CHI, Alex designed performance measurement frameworks at the Global Fund to Fight AIDS, Tuberculosis & Malaria in Geneva, Switzerland.
-At the Global Fund, Alex created systems to measure the impact of the Fund’s $4 billion annual disbursements to programs around the world.
+Before coming to CHI, Alex designed performance measurement frameworks at the Global Fund to Fight AIDS, Tuberculosis and Malaria in Geneva, Switzerland.
+She created systems to measure the impact of the Fund’s $4 billion annual disbursements to programs around the world.
 She also helped develop strategic priorities with the Global Fund’s management executive team and board.

 Alex has focused her career on analysis and evaluation in education and health.
 Her experience includes teaching ninth grade science with Teach for America at New Orleans Charter Science & Math High School and managing drug trials at the Tulane University Cancer Center.
 Alex also worked on strategic operations and data systems for Beyond 12, a national nonprofit aiming to increase the number of first-generation and low-income students graduating from college.